-The Board receives quarterly reports by risk category highlighting where the risk profile sits relative to the risk tolerances.
+The Board receives quarterly reports highlighting where the risk profile sits relative to the risk tolerances.
 If at any stage a risk breaches the agreed tolerance, the Board will be informed and appropriate remedial action will be taken to bring the risk with agreed levels.